letv1nnn/Parking-Space-Monitoring-System/README.md

 # Free Parking Slot Detection

-This C++ program uses OpenCV to automatically detect **free parking spots** from a static camera feed or video footage.
-It highlights occupied and free slots with colored rectangles and displays the count of available spaces on screen.
+This C++ project uses OpenCV to automatically detect free parking slots from a static camera feed or video footage.
+It highlights occupied and free parking spaces with colored rectangles and displays the number of available slots on screen.

 ---

 ## How It Works
-Primarily, user need to choose what he is going to use, video or real time camera.
-After that, user need to calibrate the parking lots, and that basically is the and of configuration.

-### **Stages**:
-...
+1. **Input Source Selection**
+   The user can choose between using a video file or a real-time camera stream as the input source.

+2. **One-Time Calibration**
+   During calibration mode, the user manually marks the top-left corner of each parking slot by clicking on the video feed.
+These coordinates are saved to a `points.txt` file for future sessions.
+Calibration is only required once.

+3. **Slot Detection Process**
+   After loading the saved slot positions:
+   - The program extracts each parking region as a rectangular ROI.
+   - It applies a preprocessing pipeline: grayscale conversion, Gaussian blur, and Canny edge detection.
+   - The system calculates the white pixel ratio of each preprocessed ROI and compares it to a predefined threshold to determine whether a spot is free or occupied.

 ---